sherpa-ai/sherpa/docs/tutorials/pbt.rst

 for this perturbation process via the ``parameter_ranges`` argument.
 These ranges operate independently from the ranges specified when defining each parameter.
 Instead this argument limits the range in which each parameter can be perturbed to.
+Ordinal parameters are moved one up or one down by the perturbation.
+Choice parameters are randomly resampled.

 .. autoclass:: sherpa.algorithms.PopulationBasedTraining
    :noindex: